Erik Bartnes

 Erik Bartnes (27 November 1939 – 26 September 2020) was a Norwegian farmer and politician for the Centre Party.

 He is a son of Inge Einarsen Bartnes and father of Inge Bartnes, Anne Margrethe Bartnes, Tore Bartnes and Lars Erik Bartnes.
-He was from Beitstad in Steinkjer.
+He was from Beitstad in Steinkjer Municipality.

 He has worked in the Norwegian Agrarian Association and been mayor of Steinkjer.
 Following the 2003 county council election he was appointed county mayor of Nord-Trøndelag.
 He did not run for re-election in 2007.

 He has also been a board member of the Regional Development Fund.